 When long pressing on the F-clef button you can access Midi channel and Control Change (CC’s) settings for dynamic mappings

 The mapping mode main purpose is to send your DAW or synth the control change corresponding to the different touch dimensions: X , Y , Z , |X| and |Y|.
 It also displays the channel number from the active element on current layout.

 Here is a description of these 5 dimensions:

 Example: Say you want to map the absolute Y axis (|Y|) from your current keyboard grid layout to a filter cutoff.
 You would need to select your mapping mode in your DAW (or plug-in) press |Y| on the Erae Touch and as a result the vertical axis from each key on your current keyboard layout would be mapped to CC 134 with 0-value at the bottom of the key and 127 at the top.

-It also tells you on which MIDI channel you are sending control changes, which is very useful as each layout can send to several MIDI channels and there are 32 layouts !
-In the specific case where you have several music elements (Isogrid or Keyboard), the displayed Mapping corresponds to the last element that was touched on the layout.
+The mapping mode also tells you on which MIDI channel your selected element is sending control changes to.
+This is useful as a layout can be composed of several elements, which in turn can be set to several MIDI channels.
+In the specific case where you have several music elements (Keygrid or Keyboard), the displayed mapping corresponds to the last element that was touched on the layout.

 Access all 32 layouts from the 16 slots in the Layout menu.
 You can access the menu by short pressing the home button.

 Elements, described in this section, are the building blocks to all layouts.
 A layout can be composed with one or several elements.
 They can be positioned, duplicated, edited and removed however you need in the ERAE Lab.
 We describe element sizes using the following notation: NxM represents the size of any element with N being the number on LED lines and M the number of LED columns.